TechnicalPursuit/TIBET/doc/markdown/tibet-appcache.1.md

 Manages a project's HTML5 application manifest file for offline caching.

+!!!
+NOTE: the older appcache approach supported by this command is being removed from the browser platform(s) over the coming years.
+This command will be updated to support the newer manifest approach in an upcoming release. !!!

 TIBET projects include a manifest file named `{npm.name}.appcache` which is managed by this command.
 Specific comment blocks in TIBET versions of the manifest file help delimit the content of the file for easier processing.